Creating a shoot list

 Larger productions with lots of complicated content, multiple people and a variety of scenes will always benefit from a shot list.
 This is because when a video is lengthy and complex, a video production team will need to keep track of all the different elements involved in creating the video and also to keep the production moving toward the end goal.
 A long video will typically involve many different scenes, lots of people and an endless stream of props, so keeping track of all this would be impossible without some official document to keep everything in one place.
 Many production teams will use the shot list as a way to organise their thoughts prior to starting any filming and this will often be used as a form of schedule to govern how the video will be produced

-When shoot lists are developed, they are usually created in line with the pre-production process and script writing.
-Both of these elements are important to the final production and the shoot list should complement and strengthen each of these processes.
+When shot lists are developed, they are usually created in line with the pre-production process and script writing.
+Both of these elements are important to the final production and the shot list should complement and strengthen each of these processes.

-It is relatively easy to create a shoot list but there are quite specific pieces of information that should be included such as:
+It is relatively easy to create a shot list but there are quite specific pieces of information that should be included such as:

 The number of the scene

 Information about framing

 Details about specific actions and/or dialog to be included

 Who is involved in the particular scene (important if the video includes many different people)